l7mp/dcontroller/examples/endpointslice-controller/README.md

 The declarative controller pipeline spec is read from a YAML manifest.
 There are two versions:
 - `endpointslice-controller-spec.yaml`: this is the default spec, which will generate a separate view object per each (service, service-port, endpoint-address) combination.
 This is the one we discuss below.
 - `endpointslice-controller-gather-spec.yaml`: the alternative spec gathers all endpoint addresses into a single view object per (service, service-port) combination.
-This pipeline is mostly the same as the default spec but it contains a final "gather" aggregation stage that will collapse the endpoint addresses into a list.
+This pipeline is mostly the same as the default spec but it contains a final "gather" stage that will collapse the endpoint addresses into a list.
 See the YAML for the details.

 The default declarative pipeline defines to controllers:
 - the `service-controller` will watch the Kubernetes core.v1 Service API, generate a separate object per each service-port, and load the resultant objects into an internal view called ServiceView.